AndyA/dns-proxy-drop-a/README.md

-This works well for most software but node.js is (I think) confused by the presence of an IPv4 route and tends to use that in preference to the IPv6 gateway which routes correctly to the internet.
+This works well for most software but node.js is (I think) confused by the presence of an IPv4 route and tends to use that in preference to the IPv6 gateway.
 That means that npm doesn't work and most node.js code that attempts to connect to a remote service will also fail.

 By stripping all ```IN A``` requests ```dns-proxy-drop-a``` forces node.js to use IPv6 which, thanks to the DNS64, NAT64 setup works even for domains that are